gavin-go-dang/HelpBot-Backend/README.md

 ## Introduce

 - This project serves as the robust foundation for implementing a real-time chat service in your website.
 Built on the powerful Django framework, this backend provides a secure and scalable solution for handling chat functionality.
+The authentication process is carried out with the Clerk service, providing enhanced security for users' personal data, protecting it from potential server attacks.

 ## Workflow